 - Array properties, which would be properties having a list of values (#1493).

 - Dictionary properties, which would be properties that can contain any number of other properties as children (#489).

-I'd also like to add multi-line editing of string properties (#205).
-And it would be nice to add support for limiting property values, like length of string properties or a minimum/maximum on number values.
+It would also be nice to add support for limiting property values, like the length of string properties or a minimum/maximum on number values.

 Finally, the predefined properties would work very well together with explicit support for projects.
 Then you could switch between different projects or get started on an existing project, without needing to configure Tiled to use the right object type definitions.